Philippa Northeast

 Philippa Northeast (born 23 September 1994) is an Australian actress, known for her role as Evelyn MacGuire in the soap opera Home and Away from 2013 until 2017.
 After leaving Home and Away, Northeast starred in the 2019 romantic comedy film Standing Up for Sunny with RJ Mitte.
 She also starred in the Hallmark television film A Royal Runaway Romance (2022).
 In 2023, Northeast played the recurring role of Lily in the Australian comedy series In Limbo.
 She was also cast as Kay Walters in the second season of The Newsreader, and joined the supporting cast of Network 10 drama Paper Dolls.
-She plays Susie Lawson in the 2024 neo-Western series Territory.
+She plays Susie Lawson in the 2024 neo-Western series Territory and the lead role of Sybylla in the 2026 Netflix adaptation of Miles Franklin's novel My Brilliant Career.

 Early life and education

 Philippa Northeast was born on 23 September 1994 and raised in South-East Melbourne along with her four siblings.

 She attended Melbourne Rudolf Steiner School, where she completed her VCE.
 She then began studying a Bachelor of Arts, majoring in criminology, at The University of Melbourne.

 Northeast trained at the 16th Street Actors Studio, the St Martin's Youth Theatre, and the Australian Shakespeare Company.
 She graduated from the Australian Film, Television and Radio School (AFTRS) with an Advanced Diploma in Producing: Story, Audience, Finance in 2015.